apache/horaedb/docs/user-guide/src/model/data_types.md

 # Data Types

-CeresDB implements table model, and the supported data types are similar to mysql.
+CeresDB implements table model, and the supported data types are similar to MySQL.
-The following table lists the mapping relationship between mysql and CeresDB.
+The following table lists the mapping relationship between MySQL and CeresDB.

 ## Support Data Type(case-insensitive)